 To do this, you're going to answer two fundamental questions:

-My show (Build your SaaS) is for people starting a software business in 2022.
-Its purpose is to share our journey and help other founders navigate the startup stage.
+My show (Build your SaaS) is for people starting a software business.
+It aims to share our journey and help other founders navigate the startup stage.

 It's not enough to pick a topic.
-To really stand out, you'll need to ask yourself:
+To stand out, you'll need to ask yourself:

 What unique perspective can I bring to this subject?
 What hasn't been done before?
 How can I stand out?